hashgraph/hedera-services/hedera-node/docs/design/app/grpc.md

 ### GrpcServiceBuilder

-As stated above `GrpcServiceBuilder` produces gRPC `ServerServiceDefinition`s.
-Those definitions are wired in with the proper Services handlers and gRPC `ServerCall.Listener` methods.
-During runtime the Netty server will be calling those listener methods e.g. `onMessage()` is where we integrate Service logic for handling transactions or queries by using the abstract `MethodBase` type.
+As mentioned earlier, the `GrpcServiceBuilder` produces gRPC `ServerServiceDefinitions`.
+These definitions are configured with the appropriate service handlers and gRPC `ServerCall.Listener` methods.
+At runtime, the Netty server invokes these listener methods.
+For instance, the `onMessage()` method is where service logic is integrated to handle transactions or queries using the abstract `MethodBase` type.

 ### MethodBase